-The University of Central Florida is another recommended school for students interested in health careers in Allopathic Medicine, Chiropractic Medicine, Dentistry, Osteopathic Medicine, Physician Assistant and more.
+The University of Central Florida is another recommended school for students interested in health careers in Allopathic Medicine, Chiropractic Medicine, Dentistry, Osteopathic Medicine, Physician Assistant, and more.

-There is no dedicated premed or prehealth major but instead interested students major in subjects like Biomedical Sciences, Psychology and Interdisciplinary Studies.
+There is no dedicated premed or prehealth major but instead interested students major in subjects like Biomedical Sciences, Psychology, and Interdisciplinary Studies.

 The school ranks #160 in National Universities and #141 in Best Value Schools, according to U.S. News.
 The acceptance rate stands around 36% with the average SAT score ranging from 1170 to 1340.

-UCF’s Department of Biology has a Biology-Preprofessional concentration that is well designed to assist students gaining admission and succeeding in professional health programs.
+UCF’s Department of Biology has a Biology-Preprofessional concentration that is well designed to assist students in gaining admission and succeeding in professional health programs.
 Biology majors at UCF also stand to benefit from the 48 Hour Rule, something that can help massively with studying for the MCAT.

 UCF has several useful professional organizations for inspiring doctors to consider getting involved in.
 There is a premedical-AMSA chapter for med school aspirants and Pre-SOMA for students interested in osteopathic schools.
-Club events include visits to health professional programs, visits with faculty and shadowing opportunities.
+Club events include visits to health professional programs, visits with faculty, and shadowing opportunities.

 - Name: University of Central Florida